 During the Big Game, football fans across the country will gather around the TV to watch.
 But what if you’re more of a fan of Fido than football?

-Those who enjoy puppy kisses more than blitzes can tune into Puppy Bowl XVI, which airs Feb.
-7, 2021, at 2 p.m.
+Those who enjoy puppy kisses more than blitzes can tune into Puppy Bowl XVIII, which airs Feb.
+13, 2022, at 2 p.m.
 EST/11 a.m.
-PST on Animal Planet.
+PST on Animal Planet or streaming on discovery+.
 During the adorable event, two teams of adoptable puppies—Team Fluff and Team Ruff—will compete on a miniature football field for a chance to win the "Chewy Lombarky Trophy"—and our hearts!